 Friendly Nassau groupers, garden eels, wrasse, parrotfish, blue tangs, angelfish, yellowtails, trumpetfish, goatfish, spiny lobster, stingrays and spotted eagle rays are common, and it feels as if you’re swimming in an aquarium.

-There’s plenty of healthy hard and soft corals to see, as well as small interesting creatures as well, including shrimp, marine snails, crabs, octopus and squids.
+There’s plenty of easy-to-overlook yet interesting creatures as well, including shrimp, marine snails, colourful worms, crabs, octopus and squids.

 The small island of Grand Turk was known as a top dive paradise long before the introduction of the Grand Turk Cruise Center, and hence the island supports a standalone dive industry.